emard/wifi_jtag/README.md

 for JTAG but just connected to WIFI access point.
 We recommend to power it on just before upload.

+ESP8266 has serious problems with TCP stability.
+UDP seems much more stable if OpenOCD gets UDP remote bitbang support, it would be worth a try!

+# Pinout

 The GPIO pinout:
     TDO=14, TDI=2, TCK=12, TMS=13, TRST=0, SRST=16, LED=15